rubenxi/ImgDownloaderBash/README.md

 wget

-All the requirements to run gallery-dl (python, glibc)
+All the requirements to run gallery-dl

 # Install and run
 1) Clone